 Discovering the needs of urban vegetation or supporting landscape architects in finding the optimal planting scheme: the ENVI_met Tree Pass is a comprehensive summary of all relevant microclimate growing conditions.

 Sustainable and resilient landscape architecture does not only mean finding the best spots to plant trees, but also identifying suitable species and establishing maintenance strategies to enhance tree survivorship in an urban environment.

 ENVI-met Tree Pass methodology gives plants and trees a central importance.

 The Tree Pass will be able to analyse individual trees on the level of the typical crown geometry with the resolution of a single branch using the idea of L-Systems.
-The impact of the local growing conditions such as access to light will be considered in the analysis as well as different maintenance strategies.
-The risk of uprooting of breakage will be visible down to the individual branch for an unlimited number of trees inside a city quarter.
+The impact of the local growing conditions, such as access to light, will be considered in the analysis as well as different maintenance strategies.
+The risk of uprooting or breakage will be visible down to the individual branch for an unlimited number of trees inside a city quarter.